juan-carlos-trimino/fin-finance/README.md

 $ kubectl get all -n <name-space>
 ```
 ---

-**Note:**
+**Note**

-The *kubectl delete* command might not be successful initially if you use *finalizers* to prevent accidental deletion.
+The `kubectl delete` command might not be successful initially if you use `finalizers` to prevent accidental deletion.
 Finalizers are keys on resources that signal pre-delete operations.
 Finalizers control the garbage collection on resources, and they're designed to alert controllers about what cleanup operations to do before they remove a resource.

-If you try to delete a resource that has a finalizer on it, the resource remains in finalization until the controller removes the finalizer keys, or the finalizers are removed by using kubectl.
-After the finalizer list is emptied, Kubernetes can reclaim the resource and put it into a queue to be deleted from the registry.
+If you try to delete a resource that has a finalizer on it, the resource remains in finalization until the controller removes the finalizer keys, or the finalizers are removed by using `kubectl`.
+After the finalizer list is emptied, `Kubernetes` can reclaim the resource and put it into a queue to be deleted from the registry.

 See [Using Finalizers to Control Deletion](https://kubernetes.io/blog/2021/05/14/using-finalizers-to-control-deletion/) for more information.

 ---
-Remove a resource in the *Terminating* state.<br>
+Remove a resource in the `Terminating` state.<br>
-To remove a *finalizer* from a resource, you typically update the resource's metadata to remove the finalizer entry.
-This action signals Kubernetes that the cleanup tasks are complete, allowing the resource to be fully deleted.
+To remove a `finalizer` from a resource, you typically update the resource's metadata to remove the finalizer entry.
+This action signals `Kubernetes` that the cleanup tasks are complete, allowing the resource to be fully deleted.

-To ensure the resource has one or more finalizers attach, you can use *kubectl get* or *kubectl describe*.
+To ensure the resource has one or more finalizers attach, you can use `kubectl get` or `kubectl describe`.
 If finalizers are attached, you remove them by executing the command below.
 ```
 $ kubectl patch <resource> <resource-name> -p '{"metadata":{"finalizers":null}}'
 ```

 ## IaC-K8s
-IaC-K8s contains the Terraform code for provisioning (i.e., creating, preparing, and activating the underlying infrastructure of a cloud environment) the Oracle Cloud Infrastructure (OCI), which is an Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) offering.
-The OCI is a set of complementary cloud services that enable you to build and run a range of applications and services in a highly available hosted environment.
-OCI provides high-performance compute capabilities (as physical hardware instances) and storage capacity in a flexible overlay virtual network that is securely accessible from your on-premises network.
+IaC-K8s contains the `Terraform` code for provisioning (i.e., creating, preparing, and activating the underlying infrastructure of a cloud environment) the `Oracle Cloud Infrastructure (OCI)`, which is an `Infrastructure as a Service (IaaS)` and `Platform as a Service (PaaS)` offering.
+The `OCI` is a set of complementary cloud services that enable you to build and run a range of applications and services in a highly available hosted environment. `OCI` provides high-performance compute capabilities (as physical hardware instances) and storage capacity in a flexible overlay virtual network that is securely accessible from your on-premises network.

-For more OCI and Terraform documentation, please see [Using Terraform and Oracle Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/Content/dev/terraform/tutorials.htm).
+For more `OCI` and `Terraform` documentation, please see [Using Terraform and Oracle Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/Content/dev/terraform/tutorials.htm).

 ### Login
 1. https://www.oracle.com/cloud/sign-in.html